pointfeev/CreamInstaller/README.md

 parses SteamCMD, Steam Store, and Epic Games Store for user-selected games' DLCs, then provides a very simple graphical interface utilizing the gathered information.

-The primary function of the program is to **automatically generate and install SmokeAPI and/or ScreamAPI** for whichever games and DLCs the user selects, however through the use of **right-click context menus** the user can also:
+The primary function of the program is to **automatically generate and install SmokeAPI and/or ScreamAPI** for whichever games and DLCs the user selects; however, through the use of **right-click context menus** the user can also:
 * automatically repair the Paradox Launcher
 * open parsed Steam and/or Epic Games appinfo in Notepad(++)
 * refresh parsed Steam and/or Epic Games appinfo